Cumulative Games: Who is the current player?: Extensive Form Games

 A game is \emph{generic} if a player is never indifferent between two terminals $\tau$ and $\tau'$ unless $\vec U(\tau)=\vec U(\tau')$.
 Any game can be made generic by specifying some tie-breaking rule (say, lexicographic) in case of indifference.

+\begin{property}[Generic Ruleset] A ruleset is \emph{generic} if each player has a tie breaking rule (preference order of the other players), which is independent of the grounded position. \end{property}

-Generic games are known to have a unique PSPE utility or \emph{game value} (an $n$-tuple of real values),\footnote{There may be several PSPEs leading to the same value.} which can be found by backward induction. \begin{definition} The game value of an Extensive Form Game $G=(N,S,T,s_0,\delta,g,\vec{U})$ is $\ve(G) = (\mu_1(\varsigma^*, s_0), \ldots, \mu_n(\varsigma^*,s_0))$. \end{definition} In the context of grounded Cumulative Games, the value $\ve(G)$ will be referred to as the \emph{grounded value}.
+Generic games are known to have a unique PSPE utility or \emph{game value} (an $n$-tuple of real values),\footnote{There may be several PSPEs leading to the same value.} which can be found by backward induction.
+We assume that all our games are generic. \begin{definition} The game value of an Extensive Form Game is $\ve(G) = (\mu_1(\varsigma^*, s_0), \ldots, \mu_n(\varsigma^*,s_0))$. \end{definition} In the context of grounded {\sc Cumulative Games}, the value $\ve(G)$ is referred to as the \emph{grounded value}.
 See also Definition~\ref{def:cgvalue} to come.

-\subsection{Cumulative Games' strategy profiles}
+\section{Cumulative Games' strategy profiles}